 Top 5 Best Martin Scorsese Films

 Martin Scorsese is not only one of our greatest living filmmakers, he’s one of the greatest filmmakers ever.
-So to celebrate the great man’s 76th birthday, we’re taking a trip down memory lane with some of the best films in his back catalogue.
+So to celebrate the release of the great man’s newest film, The Irishman, we’re taking a trip down memory lane with some of the best films in his back catalogue.

 For someone who’s had such a remarkable career that’s lasted nearly half a century and still going strong, it’s hard to pick just a handful of his best.
 But we never shirk a challenge here at Average Joes, so without haste here’s our top 5 favourite Martin Scorsese films.